Aleph-Alpha/support/README.md

 - **Triage Integration**: Automatically applies Cosign triage attestations to filter known false positives
 - **Flexible Configuration**: Support for custom Trivy configurations and severity filtering
 - **Dry Run Mode**: Preview what would be scanned without executing actual scans
 - **Chainguard Base Verification (NEW)**: Verifies if images are based on Chainguard base images and shows the result in the final table
+- **Performance Caching**: Local cache for attestation types, SBOMs, and triage files to dramatically speed up repeated scans
+- **Cache Statistics**: View cache usage, size, and effectiveness with `--cache-stats`
+- **Test Flow Mode**: Process only the first valid image for quick testing (`--test-flow`)

 #### Image Processing Logic